With our metal-free redox flow battery, we are shaping the future of tomorrow and making an important contribution to the energy revolution.

-BASIS – The calculable electricity storage for your energy park
+BASIS – The calculable energy storage for your energy park

 The flow battery

-In 2019, the most recent project was completed: A smart grid has been set up in the Netherlands on the ACRRES test site as part of the EU-funded EnergyKeeper project.
-JenaBatteries' metal-free redox flow battery with a capacity of 100 kWh is the heart of the smart grid.
+The most recent project was completed in 2019: A smart grid has been set up in the Netherlands on the ACRRES test site as part of the EU-funded EnergyKeeper project.
+JenaBatteries’ metal-free redox flow battery with a capacity of 100 kWh is at the heart of the smart grid.

-The project aims to test the intelligent integration of private households' as well as commercial businesses' renewable energy production, storage and consumption under real conditions.
+The project aims to test the intelligent integration of private households’ and commercial businesses’ renewable energy production, storage and consumption under real conditions.

-Research and industry partners from Germany, Lithuania, Spain, Israel and Italy collaborate on this project, funded by the EU programme Horizon 2020 (funding code 731239).
+Research and industry partners from Germany, Lithuania, Spain, Israel and Italy are collaborating on this project, funded by the EU programme Horizon 2020 (funding code 731239).